polkadot-js/docs/docs/substrate/errors.md

 ### BelowSubsistenceThreshold
 - **interface**: `api.errors.contracts.BelowSubsistenceThreshold.is`
 - **summary**:    Performing the requested transfer would have brought the contract below  the subsistence threshold.
 No transfer is allowed to do this in order to allow  for a tombstone to be created.
 Use `seal_terminate` to remove a contract without  leaving a tombstone behind.

 ### CodeNotFound
 - **interface**: `api.errors.contracts.CodeNotFound.is`
 - **summary**:    No code could be found at the supplied code hash.

 ### CodeTooLarge
 - **interface**: `api.errors.contracts.CodeTooLarge.is`
 - **summary**:    The code supplied to `instantiate_with_code` exceeds the limit specified in the  current schedule.

 ### ContractIsTombstone
 - **interface**: `api.errors.contracts.ContractIsTombstone.is`
 - **summary**:    A tombstone exist at the specified address.

    Tombstone cannot be called.
 Anyone can use `seal_restore_to` in order to revive  the contract, though.

 ### ContractNotEvictable
 - **interface**: `api.errors.contracts.ContractNotEvictable.is`
 - **summary**:    A contract could not be evicted because it has enough balance to pay rent.

    This can be returned from [`Pallet::claim_surcharge`] because the target  contract has enough balance to pay for its rent.

 ### ContractNotFound
 - **interface**: `api.errors.contracts.ContractNotFound.is`
 - **summary**:    No contract was found at the specified address.

 ### ContractTrapped
 - **interface**: `api.errors.contracts.ContractTrapped.is`
 - **summary**:    Contract trapped during execution.

 ### DebugMessageInvalidUTF8
 - **interface**: `api.errors.contracts.DebugMessageInvalidUTF8.is`
 - **summary**:    The debug message specified to `seal_debug_message` does contain invalid UTF-8.

 ### DecodingFailed
 - **interface**: `api.errors.contracts.DecodingFailed.is`
 - **summary**:    Input passed to a contract API function failed to decode as expected type.

 ### DeletionQueueFull
 - **interface**: `api.errors.contracts.DeletionQueueFull.is`
 - **summary**:    Removal of a contract failed because the deletion queue is full.

    This can happen when either calling [`Pallet::claim_surcharge`] or `seal_terminate`.
 The queue is filled by deleting contracts and emptied by a fixed amount each block.
 Trying again during another block is the only way to resolve this issue.

 ### DuplicateContract
 - **interface**: `api.errors.contracts.DuplicateContract.is`
 - **summary**:    A contract with the same AccountId already exists.

 ### DuplicateTopics
 - **interface**: `api.errors.contracts.DuplicateTopics.is`
 - **summary**:    The topics passed to `seal_deposit_events` contains at least one duplicate.

-### InputAlreadyRead
+### InputForwarded
-- **interface**: `api.errors.contracts.InputAlreadyRead.is`
+- **interface**: `api.errors.contracts.InputForwarded.is`
-- **summary**:   `seal_input` was called twice from the same contract execution context.
+- **summary**:    `seal_call` forwarded this contracts input.
+It therefore is no longer available.

 ### InvalidContractOrigin
 - **interface**: `api.errors.contracts.InvalidContractOrigin.is`
 - **summary**:    An origin TrieId written in the current block.

 ### InvalidDestinationContract
 - **interface**: `api.errors.contracts.InvalidDestinationContract.is`
 - **summary**:    Cannot restore to nonexisting or alive contract.

 ### InvalidScheduleVersion
 - **interface**: `api.errors.contracts.InvalidScheduleVersion.is`
 - **summary**:    A new schedule must have a greater version than the current one.

 ### InvalidSourceContract
 - **interface**: `api.errors.contracts.InvalidSourceContract.is`
 - **summary**:    Cannot restore from nonexisting or tombstone contract.

 ### InvalidSurchargeClaim
 - **interface**: `api.errors.contracts.InvalidSurchargeClaim.is`
 - **summary**:    An origin must be signed or inherent and auxiliary sender only provided on inherent.

 ### InvalidTombstone
 - **interface**: `api.errors.contracts.InvalidTombstone.is`
 - **summary**:    Tombstones don't match.

 ### MaxCallDepthReached
 - **interface**: `api.errors.contracts.MaxCallDepthReached.is`
 - **summary**:    Performing a call was denied because the calling depth reached the limit  of what is specified in the schedule.

 ### NewContractNotFunded
 - **interface**: `api.errors.contracts.NewContractNotFunded.is`
 - **summary**:    The newly created contract is below the subsistence threshold after executing  its contructor.
 No contracts are allowed to exist below that threshold.

 ### NoChainExtension
 - **interface**: `api.errors.contracts.NoChainExtension.is`
 - **summary**:    The chain does not provide a chain extension.
 Calling the chain extension results  in this error.
 Note that this usually  shouldn't happen as deploying such contracts  is rejected.

 ### OutOfBounds
 - **interface**: `api.errors.contracts.OutOfBounds.is`
 - **summary**:    A buffer outside of sandbox memory was passed to a contract API function.

 ### OutOfGas
 - **interface**: `api.errors.contracts.OutOfGas.is`
 - **summary**:    The executed contract exhausted its gas limit.

 ### OutputBufferTooSmall
 - **interface**: `api.errors.contracts.OutputBufferTooSmall.is`
 - **summary**:    The output buffer supplied to a contract API call was too small.

 ### RandomSubjectTooLong
 - **interface**: `api.errors.contracts.RandomSubjectTooLong.is`
 - **summary**:    The subject passed to `seal_random` exceeds the limit.

 ### ReentranceDenied
 - **interface**: `api.errors.contracts.ReentranceDenied.is`
-- **summary**:   The action performed is not allowed while the contract performing it is already on the call stack.
-Those actions are contract self destruction and restoration of a tombstone.
+- **summary**:    A call tried to invoke a contract that is flagged as non-reentrant.

 ### RentNotPaid
 - **interface**: `api.errors.contracts.RentNotPaid.is`
 - **summary**:    The called contract does not have enough balance to pay for its storage.

    The contract ran out of balance and is therefore eligible for eviction into a  tombstone.
 Anyone can evict the contract by submitting a `claim_surcharge`  extrinsic.
 Alternatively, a plain balance transfer can be used in order to  increase the contracts funds so that it can be called again.

 ### StorageExhausted
 - **interface**: `api.errors.contracts.StorageExhausted.is`
 - **summary**:    A storage modification exhausted the 32bit type that holds the storage size.

    This can either happen when the accumulated storage in bytes is too large or  when number of storage items is too large.

 ### TerminatedInConstructor
 - **interface**: `api.errors.contracts.TerminatedInConstructor.is`
 - **summary**:    A contract self destructed in its constructor.

    This can be triggered by a call to `seal_terminate` or `seal_restore_to`.

+### TerminatedWhileReentrant
+- **interface**: `api.errors.contracts.TerminatedWhileReentrant.is`
+- **summary**:    Termination of a contract is not allowed while the contract is already  on the call stack.
+Can be triggered by `seal_terminate` or `seal_restore_to.

 ### TooManyTopics
 - **interface**: `api.errors.contracts.TooManyTopics.is`
 - **summary**:    The amount of topics passed to `seal_deposit_events` exceeds the limit.

 ### TransferFailed
 - **interface**: `api.errors.contracts.TransferFailed.is`
 - **summary**:    Performing the requested transfer failed for a reason originating in the  chosen currency implementation of the runtime.
 Most probably the balance is  too low or locks are placed on it.

 ### ValueTooLarge
 - **interface**: `api.errors.contracts.ValueTooLarge.is`
 - **summary**:    The size defined in `T::MaxValueSize` was exceeded.

 ___